in-toto/attestation/spec/v1.0/README.md

 ## Parsing rules

-The following rules apply to [Statement] and [Predicates] that opt-in to this model.
+The following rules apply to [Statement] and any [Predicate] that opt into this model.

 -   **Unrecognized fields:** Consumers MUST ignore unrecognized fields unless otherwise noted in the predicate specification.
 This is to allow minor